dshevtsov/whatsup_github/README.md

 ## Usage

-Generate the table with recent updates since April 2 till today:
+Generate the output with recent updates since April 2 of the current year till today:

 ```bash
 whatsup_github since 'apr 2'
 ```

-Generate the table with recent updates for the passed week:
+By default, it generates recent updates for the passed week:

 ```bash
 whatsup_github